Introduction to UV Filters Using a ultraviolet filter for a camera lens has been a

-The rule of thirds for photography is an important tool in any photographer’s kit.
+The rule of thirds in photography is an important tool in any photographer’s kit.

-Everywhere you look, photographers are using this simple guideline to create beautiful images with a distinctive perspective and compelling storytelling qualities.
+Everywhere you look, photographers are using this simple composition technique to create beautiful images with a distinctive perspective and compelling storytelling qualities.

 To use it effectively, you have to do more than follow these guidelines.
 You need to understand the rule and when to break it.